noureen777/Lab2-Task-CSCI313/README.md

 - `README.md` — this documentation file
 - `demo.txt` — simple demo text file
-- `demo_app/run_demo.py` (or whatever your script/file is) — small demo script
+- `demo_app/run_demo.py` — small demo script

 ## How to run the demo

-1. Make sure Python is installed (if your script uses Python).
+1. Make sure Python is installed.
 2. Open a terminal in the project folder.
 3. Run:

 ```bash